Kreolis/musicmap/README.md

 # Music Map

-## Pitch

 Down?
 Angry?
 Bored?
 We can help ease you into a different mood.
 Musicmap finds the path.
-This small program categorizes your music on your hard drive for later browsing and embeds the genres in an easy-to-navigate visualization to create mood playlists with a specific genre gradient.
+This small program categorizes your music on your hard drive for later browsing and embeds the genres in an easy-to-navigate visualization and create playlists with a specific mood / genre gradient.

 ![Mellow_to_party_spring_layout](https://user-images.githubusercontent.com/66002874/200176045-65ea2c53-d1eb-4dbc-bc0e-12f64214ccfa.png)